 Module System

 BifrostQL’s module system handles cross-cutting concerns through metadata configuration.
-No custom code required for common patterns like tenant isolation, soft-delete, and audit columns.
+No custom code required for common patterns like tenant isolation, claim-based filters, soft-delete, and audit columns.

 Architecture

-Section titled “Architecture”The module system has four extension points:
+Section titled “Architecture”The module system has these extension points:

 Tenant isolation